1985–86 Philadelphia Flyers season: Draft picks

-Philadelphia's picks at the 1985 NHL Entry Draft, which was held at the Toronto Convention Centre in Toronto, Ontario, on June 15, 1985.
+Philadelphia's picks at the 1985 NHL entry draft, which was held at the Toronto Convention Centre in Toronto, on June 15, 1985.
 The Flyers traded their tenth-round pick, 210th overall, to the Boston Bruins for Ian Armstrong on May 24, 1984.

 Farm teams

 The Flyers were affiliated with the Hershey Bears of the AHL and the Kalamazoo Wings of the IHL.